 Sadly, users will need a Wi-Fi connection to take advantage of the video chat sessions that can be used here, but that’s to be understood given the nature of video chat and 3G connectivity in general.
 But for those who want to pick up another language in a rapid fashion, they’ll be able to get all the functionality they’d want out of this one.

 The augmented app, and its original, are both currently available on the iPad and through the Apple App Store for the low cost of free.
 The down side here is that you’ll need to have paid for the desktop software in order to get access to the app’s features, which isn’t the best way to go about it but is still worth the expense.

 While much of the world does indeed speak English–largely an inevitable consequence of being the primary language of what is arguably both the world’s largest market and the issuer of the world’s reserve currency–there’s plenty to be said for the ability to do business in the language of the person in question.
 An app like TotalE Studio HD will go a long way toward making that happen.

-But it’s not just language that makes a business happen, it’s also the ability to transmit that language back and forth, a service that cloud-based telephony will go a long way toward providing.
-Features like call answering and toll free numbers allow users to not only better keep in touch with their customers, but also help ensure that those customers don’t walk away frustrated, which is the ultimate purpose of a communications system in the first place.
+But it’s not just language that makes a business happen, it’s also the ability to transmit that language back and forth, a cloud-based telephony service will go a long way toward providing.
+Features like hunt groups and toll free numbers allow users to not only better keep in touch with their customers, but also help ensure that those customers don’t walk away frustrated, which is the ultimate purpose of a communications system in the first place.

 So for those users who want the kind of advantage that only being multilingual can provide, looking into the mobile apps from Rosetta Stone, like TotalE Studio HD, will be a fairly simple and efficient way to get that edge.